sf105/sttp-book/_chapters/model-based-testing.md

 From the state we can do Y, as we know that in this state X has already happened.
 We can use as many states as we need to describe the system's behavior well.

-Besides states and transitions a state machine has an initial state and events.
+Besides states and transitions, a state machine has an initial state and events.
 The initial state is the state that the system starts in.
 From that state the system can transition to other states.
 Each transition is paired with an event.